tier4/nebula/src/nebula_sample/README.md

-# Nebula Sample Sensor Package
+# Nebula sample sensor package

 A template sensor package for the Nebula LiDAR driver framework.
 This package provides a minimal, working example that developers can copy and modify to add support for new sensors.